mahmoudelfeelig/Gems/gameplay.md

 ## Assassin endgame

-- If you die while already at 5 max hearts, you become an Assassin.
+- If you die while already at the configured assassin trigger hearts (default 5), you become an Assassin.
 - Assassins are highlighted red in the player list.
-- Assassins have a fixed max of 10 hearts, cannot consume heart items, and never drop heart items.
+- Assassins have a configurable max hearts cap (`systems.assassinMaxHearts`), cannot consume heart items, and never drop heart items.
-- If killed by another Assassin: -2 max hearts.
-They can only regain hearts by killing other Assassins.
+- If killed by another Assassin: configurable heart loss/gain (`systems.assassinVsAssassinVictimHeartsLoss`/`systems.assassinVsAssassinKillerHeartsGain`).
-- Reaching 0 max hearts permanently eliminates the Assassin.
+- Reaching the elimination threshold (`systems.assassinEliminationHeartsThreshold`) permanently eliminates the Assassin.
 - Scoring (after becoming an Assassin): normal kill = +1, final kill = +3.
 - The highest-score Assassin is matched against the last non-Assassin survivor (admin-run duel).